Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-xm-cdp.md

 ### Marketer Usage

 Once your experience has been built out by your developer, you can then begin to apply it to the pages on your website.
 The developer will have defined the fields of the template you need to populate for each instance of the experience you wish to run.
-You can read more about how to apply the different types of experiences on the documentation site here: https://documentation.boxever.com/docs/webexperiences.

 ## Use Case #6: Ability to optimize web channel through Experiments
 Sitecore CDP allows you to optimize experiences, giving you the ability to run A/B & multivariant experiments to help improvement conversion on your channels.
 Integrating Sitecore XM with Sitecore CDP gives you the ability to deliver and run these tests on your web channel.